 In December 2020, German LNG Terminal GmbH received the decision from the German Federal Network Agency granting it exemption from network access and tarif regulation.
-The decision is subject to review by the European Commission.
 As requested, it applies to the annual throughput capacity of 8 billion cubic meters of gas in the long term from the date of commercial commissioning of the terminal.

 German LNG Terminal has applied for the exemption under European and German law in order to minimize the risk of changing access and tarif regulations in the long term and thus to be able to make the substantial investments needed to improve competition in gas supply and security of supply.